plating, anodizing, & finishing Q&As since 1989

 Stains on my polished bronze plaque

 I HAD 15 SILICONE BRONZE, 6X10X1 OVAL PLAQUES CAST FROM A PATTERN THAT I HAD MADE.
-WHEN I GET TO THE FINAL POLISHING, USING Fabulustre [affil. link to info/product on Amazon] AND A FLANNEL WHEEL THESE STAINS APPEAR ON THE 1" HIGH SIDE OF THE PIECE AND ON THE 1" WIDE BORDER THAT RUNS ALL THE WAY AROUND THE TOP.
+WHEN I GET TO THE FINAL POLISHING, USING Fabulustre [affil link] AND A FLANNEL WHEEL THESE STAINS APPEAR ON THE 1" HIGH SIDE OF THE PIECE AND ON THE 1" WIDE BORDER THAT RUNS ALL THE WAY AROUND THE TOP.
 THESE SPOTS ARE ABOUT THE SIZE OF A THUMBPRINT,REDDISH IN COLOR.
 NOT A SOLID REDDISH SPOT BUT MORE OF A SWIRLING LOOK.
 I HAVE REGROUND THE SURFACE AND REPOLISHED BUT THEY STILL COME BACK.
 HAVE POLISHED 7 PIECES AND EACH ONE HAS THE SAME PROBLEM.
 THERE ARE 5-7 SPOTS ON EACH PIECE AND THEY SEEM TO BE IN THE SAME GENERAL AREA ON EACH ONE.
 I SUSPECT SOME TYPE OF CONTAMINATION OR PERHAPS THE METAL WAS NOT HOT ENOUGH WHEN POURED.
 ANY THOUGHTS OR SUGGESTIONS WILL BE GREATLY APPRECIATED.

 THANKS FOR THE HELP, DEAN ARRINGTONDEAN ARRINGTON